18 Best Oil-Control Products to Reduce Sebum and Shine

 Tata Harper Clarifying AHA + BHA Mask

-Tata Harper created one of the best oil-control products, a mask that fusions a slew of AHAs and BHA.
-This is what you need to detox, control sebum, hydrate and reduce blemishes appearance.
+Want to go all natural?
+Tata Harper has the perfect oil-control products in the form of a mask that fusions botanical extracts to reveal the very best version of your skin.
 The allure is in the ingredients.
-It’s made with natural-derived acids, among which three sources of salicylic acid (MVP for soaking up oil and unclogging pores) and quartz micro-crystals to exfoliate dead cells buildup and control excess oil.
+It’s made with natural-derived acids, among which three sources of salicylic acid (MVP for soaking up oil and unclogging pores) and quartz micro-crystals to exfoliate dead cells buildup and eliminate pollutants and gunk.

 The Ordinary Peeling Solution